-Being alone doesn’t always mean you’ll feel lonely, but a lack of social contact can lead to feelings of loneliness.
+Being alone doesn’t always mean you’ll feel lonely, but not getting the quality or quantity of social contact you want can lead to feelings of loneliness.
 Loneliness can decrease your confidence and affect your self-esteem, but there are some simple things you can do to make a difference to how you feel.
 For more information on loneliness, see Coping with loneliness.

 Anyone can struggle with loneliness or a lack of social contact, but as you get older certain changes could make you more vulnerable to these problems.
 For example: